 Access required an access easement across the partners’ land to get to the cliff line.
 A new trailhead and parking lot will be established on South Mountain Road, and a trail has been built to cover the mile and a half hike to the cliff.

 To preserve the Antlion, the Access Fund Climbing Conservation Loan Program (CCLP), provided $109,000 to allow GCC to purchase this property.
 The CCLP is a revolving loan program, which means loan funds will be repaid so that those dollars can be used to open or save other threatened climbing areas.

 Your donation is tremendously appreciated!!!
-Click the “Donate” button to make a one-time donation, or set up a recurring monthly donation to secure this amazing crag.
+Click the “Donate” button to make a one-time donation, or set up a recurring monthly donation to help maintain this amazing crag.
 Please share on social media either by using the buttons or reposting the link to this campaign: gunksclimbers.org/antlion

 The Gunks Climbers Coalition is a 501(c)3 and all donations are tax deductible.

-Interested in volunteering to help with trailbuilding?
+Interested in volunteering to help with trailbuilding and other Antlion projects?
 Use our Antlion Volunteer form to sign up.

-We will be providing regular updates as site improvements begin to prepare for access to the public.
+We will be providing regular updates as site improvements are made.
 Thank you for your generous support!!!